Powerlearnproject/se-day1-assignment-Ephratham1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. it is the process of designing, coding and developing softwares to meet needs and create solutions using technology or rather with the use of computers. for an example softwares can used to handle large repeative set of processes to cut down on work time and actually make work easy for end-users or process operators

 Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning analysis designing coding testing deployment maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+waterfall: sequential
+agile: flexible and proect completion

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.